All Episodes

 He confirmed it.

-And so you've got the the New York Times looking into the adoption records of John Roberts' two adopted children who are five and four.
+And so you've got the New York Times looking into the adoption records of John Roberts' two adopted children who are five and four.

-The New York Times says, hey, standard operating procedures.
+The New York Times says, hey, standard operating procedures is what if it's our normal vetting process here.

 A normal vetting process.